Benn271/Ping-range/README.md

 # Features
 * Given a range of ip addresses, it will ping all where the last octet is the only octet changed in order to     see all alive hosts.
 * Shows the ping results in terminal.
-  # V2 Features - Release date 1/1/2024
 * Supports any octet change.
-(PHASE: Beta testing)
 * Uses threading for faster results.
-(PHASE: Beta testing)
-  # Potential Later Versions
 * Output to a file.
 (Beta testing)
+  # Potential Later Versions
   * GUI

 # Installation